 If you are using the Derby database, you do not need to change the default values, and you are not prompted to create database tables.

-If you change the default values or set values for an enterprise database like Db2, Oracle, or SQL Server, click Test Connection to make sure that the connection is configured correctly.
+If you change the default values or set values for an enterprise database like Db2 or Oracle, click Test Connection to make sure that the connection is configured correctly.